-Sequential integrated screening is noninvasive testing offered by the state of California to all pregnant women.
-It is performed in multiple steps.
+Sequential integrated screening is offered to all pregnant women by the state of California.
+This non-invasive screening is performed in two steps.

-The second step of sequential integrated screening is a maternal blood test between 15 to 20 weeks of pregnancy.
-When the results of this blood test are combined with the results from the first trimester blood test and NT ultrasound, the detection rate for Down syndrome increases to 90 percent.
+The second step is a maternal blood test between 15 to 20 weeks of pregnancy.
+When the results of this blood test are combined with the results from the first trimester blood test and nuchal translucency ultrasound, the detection rate for Down syndrome increases.
 This test also provides a personal risk assessment for having a fetus with trisomy 18, Smith-Lemli-Opitz syndrome, an open neural tube defect or an abdominal wall defect.
-Based on the results, a woman has the option of undergoing amniocentesis.
+For later stages of pregnancy, modified screening tests are available.

 Reviewed by health care specialists at UCSF Medical Center.